Nbrof/Project2/README.md

 #### MVP
 - Find and use external api
 - Render data on page
+- Render the latest XKDC comic to the page
 - Allow user to interact with a button to grab a random comic
-- Allow user to input some numbers to select a comic
 - Basic styling
 - Ensuring Responsiveness

 #### PostMVP

+- Allow user to input some numbers to select a comic
 - Advanced Styling and details.
 - Additional Comic snippets
 - Animation effects